Search, browse articles, find answers

-You can invite your customers to the Pepperi Storefront (Web and Mobile) for B2B self-service ordering from the Account List using the multi-selection option.
+You can invite your customers to the Pepperi Storefront (Web and Mobile) for B2B self-service ordering from the Contacts List.

 (You must have contacts defined for Accounts in order to connect them as buyers.
 You can add them manually per each Account or see this article for more detailed information: How to Upload Contacts for Accounts in Bulk).

 Click Connect as Buyer and you can then customize the welcome message and subject that is sent to invite the buyers to Pepperi for self-ordering.

 You can customize the message body using an HTML template to include any branding and text.
 For detailed instructions see: Customize Email Template

 If you are using the customized HTML template, add the user name and password as tags (as explained in the instructions) in the body of the message.

 If you are using the default Pepperi email template, the username and password will be appended at the end of the email message.

 To modify the subject, change it manually in the form.